navalsheth/papereval_WEBAPP_CLAUDE/README.md

   Gemini's **File API** (upload each page once, then reference it by URI) instead of inlining base64 — check Vercel's current docs for the exact body-size cap on your plan, since it varies and changes over time.
-- **Function timeout.** `vercel.json` sets `maxDuration: 60`.
-A long answer sheet can take a while for Gemini to grade in one call; if you hit timeouts, either the Vercel plan needs a higher `maxDuration`, or split evaluation into per-page calls and merge results.
+- **Function timeout.** `vercel.json` sets `maxDuration: 300` (the Hobby-plan
+  ceiling, available once **Fluid Compute** is turned on in Project Settings → Functions).
+The answer sheet is already graded as overlapping page-pair batches rather than one call, and each batch is now resilient: if one batch times out or errors, the app still shows a report built from every batch that succeeded, with a banner naming the page(s) that failed and a "Retry those pages" button.
 - **Concurrency / 100–300 users.** Vercel serverless functions scale
   horizontally by default (one instance per concurrent request), so this isn't a bottleneck at that volume.
 Gemini's API has its own rate limits